rubyworks/rubytest/README.md

 ## Development

-Ruby Test is still a "nuby" gem.
+Ruby Test is still a bit of a "nuby" gem.
 Please feel OBLIGATED to help improve it ;-)

 Ruby Test is a [Rubyworks](http://rubyworks.github.com) project.
-If you can't contribue code, you can still help out by contributing to our development fund.
+If you can't contribute code, you can still help out by contributing to our development fund.

 ## Reference Material